-They might resort to a prevention hoover if they believe you will escape them and they’ve not got a replacement sorted.
-So they will give you an amazing and often intense love-bombing period of idolisation.
+They might resort to a prevention hoover if they believe you will abandon them and they’ve not got a replacement sorted.
+So they will give you an amazing and often intense love-bombing period of idealisation.
 Depending on the type of narcissist the victim narcissist will most likely use pity plays, although most narcissists can and will play victim, some will use violence and threats, either overt, “I’ll take the children if you leave.”
 Or “I’ll make sure nobody sees you again if you leave me.”
 Or the covert.
 “Nobody will love you.”
 Or “I’ll make sure you regret leaving me.”, once they have a replacement sorted, they will most often up and leave you.
 Some could be a lot more calculated often using financial resources, to either sweep you off your feet with holidays and cars to keep you hooked, or threaten they’ll leave you with nothing if you were to leave them.

 They might triangulate you and the new against each other, either by getting reactions out of you, to help with their smear campaign against you of just how crazy you are, so they get the sympathy from the new and others, while getting reactions from you, to match the lies they are telling about you, or they’ll be telling both of you how much they love and care, yet the other will not let them go, so you both fight for the attention, as most are often trauma bonded, a narcissistic relationship is highly addictive as it meets all your human needs, as well as chemicals released, the dopamine from the highs, and the cortisol from the lows.

 Most will try to test the waters to come back for the hoover, to suck you back in.